Virtual Author Visits with a Difference

 - For younger children, Charlotte focuses on fiction, performing any number of picture books while involving and engaging children with puppets and dressing up clothes.

 - For older children, Charlotte can also offer non-fiction titles, such as The Street Beneath My Feet and The Skies Above My Eyes, exploring how she plans, researches and writes a non-fiction book and including a quiz for lots of interactive fun.

 Charlotte can also run bespoke non-fiction or writing workshops for different age groups, looking at relevant curriculum topics, such as habitats, space, life cycles, Anglo-Saxons and Shakespeare.
 Let her know what your topic is and she’ll see what she can do!

 As co-founder of Storytelling Schools (www.storytellingschools.com), an international organisation dedicated to raising attainment in literacy, Adam is often asked to deliver a twilight training session following an author visit.
 Adam starts by telling a story that every teacher can use with their class.
 Here he demonstrates the HEAR MAP STEP SPEAK technique, considering calibration and extension.
 Following this, depending on time and the focus of the session, Adam explores how to elevate language as pupils move towards shared writing, identifying narrative foci and how to plan writers’ and language objectives.

 “Adam’s INSET sessions are lively, imaginative, practical and insightful.
 An outstanding teacher of teachers.”
 Pie Corbett – poet, writer and independent educational consultant

-Adam has a full up-to-date DBS Enhanced Certificate and £10 million public liability insurance.
+Both Adam and Charlotte have full up-to-date DBS Enhanced Certificate and £10 million public liability insurance.